kxzk/trufusion-booking-agent/README.md

 > Why?

 You have to book classes a week in advance at midnight.
-Absolutely zero chance I'm doing that, so her we are.
+Absolutely zero chance I'm doing that, so here we are.